jka6502/stratum/README.md

 Any `try{ ... }catch{ ... }` in the current stack trace will catch the *dependency abort* exception, that is used to halt script execution until dependencies have been resolved.

 To avoid this, either filter any exceptions in your handler, by calling `require.filter(exception);` in your catch handler, or avoiding catching exceptions from your `require` calls entirely.

+Note: For this reason, two of the tests in the CommonJS module test suite pass in error.
+They catch the *'dependency abort'* exception, rather than the *'file missing'* one they expect.
+They would actually pass, if they filtered out that exception, however.

 - **Code preceeding require calls may be executed multiple times**